24/7(239) 526-873324/7

 State Permits · 7 min read · Updated 2026-05-02

-State trucking permits cover highway-use tax, weight-distance tax, and intrastate authority above federal FMCSA registration.
-Learn which states require them and why IFTA and IRP are not enough.
+State trucking permits cover highway-use tax, weight-distance tax, and intrastate operating authority on top of federal FMCSA USDOT and MC registration.

 State Permits · 7 min read · Updated 2026-05-02